Rocks, Routes, and a Toddler

 When I tell people we took our toddler on a ten-day van and climbing trip through the Eastern Sierra, they look at me as if we have wandered slightly off the map of reasonable choices.

-When people ask whether it was worth it, I answer without hesitation.
-Yes.
+When people ask whether it was worth it, I answer without hesitation: yes!

 Day One: Seattle to Klamath, with a Stop for Donuts

 We left Seattle on a Tuesday morning.
 We had packed the van so densely that I rested my feet on a guidebook and a backup stack of diapers.
-The plan looked simple on paper.
-Drive to Portland, pick up our rig from Outside Van, and reach Klamath, Oregon by nightfall.
+The plan looked simple on paper: drive to Portland, pick up our rig from Outside Van, and reach Klamath, Oregon by nightfall.
 As the old saying almost goes: the best laid plans of mice and parents of toddlers.

 Day Two: Klamath to Bishop

-We took the route through Weed, California and stopped at the bakery there, the kind of small-town establishment that earned its legend honestly.
+We took the route through Weed, California, and made our obligatory stop at the local bakery—the kind of small-town place that earns its reputation honestly.
 If you know, you know.
-From Weed, we pointed south through the mountains toward Tahoe, which turned out to be the ideal resupply stop.
-Cheaper gas, a full grocery haul, and an REI run for the last few necessities.
-We ate lunch outside in pine-filtered light while Ava made friends with every dog that walked past, until the road called us forward again.
+From there, we wound south through the mountains toward Tahoe, which proved to be the perfect resupply stop: cheaper gas, a full grocery run, and one last REI visit for the essentials we’d inevitably forgotten.

 Day Three: The Buttermilks

-There is something genuinely joyful about a toddler meeting the Bishop climbing scene for the first time.
+There is something genuinely joyful about a toddler experiencing the Bishop climbing scene for the first time.
 Everything towers.
 Everything looks interesting.
 She had no concept of grades or first ascents or onsights.
 She focused entirely on joy and snacks, in that order, and shared both with everyone in reach.

 Day Four: Another Day in the Boulders